 Two visits to attend performances in London theatres are included in the fees of both courses.

 A certificate will be awarded to all candidates who attend and complete the course.

-Both Summer School courses start on Monday 15 July and finish on Friday 2 August 2013, Monday to Friday from 9am to 5pm (approx.) with some evening activities.
-Weekends are free.
+Schedule: Monday to Friday from 9am to 5pm (approximately) with some evening activities; weekends are free.

-We will contact you with the result of your application and, if you have been successful, we will send further information about how to pay the full amount or an initial payment of £350.
-Any outstanding fees must be paid by Friday 3 May 2013.
+We will contact you with the result of your application and, if you have been successful, we will send further information about how to make your payment.

 It is recommended that students take out insurance cover, including cover for theft and the loss of fees in the event of illness or accident.
-For international students needing help in finding an insurance company, you might try www.students-insurance.eu/
+For international students who need help finding an insurance company you might try www.students-insurance.eu/.

-Should you wish to use your participation in the summer school as credit for a university or college course you are undertaking, this would be a matter for you to agree with your current institution.
+Should you wish to use your participation in the Drama Summer School as a credit for a university or college course you are undertaking, this would be a matter for you to agree with your current institution.
 Unfortunately, we are unable to offer assessments.